wolfgangj/okami/README.md

 ## Status

-2024-07-14: I recently re-evaluated the project goals and dropped the high-level Wok language for now that was supposed to accompany the low-level
+2024-07-14: I recently re-evaluated the project goals and dropped the high-level Wok language for now that was supposed to accompany the low-level language.
 Progress is slow as usual.

 ## Who?